SapitoSucio/FroggoCutter/README.md

 Alternatively, you can choose to save the files as 8-bit to save space.
 When 8Bit is activated you can select the desired algorithm to create the color palette.

-The BMP files are named with this format `t_¹è°æX-Y.bmp` and are compressed into a zip file for the user to download.
+The BMP files are named with this format `t_¹è°æX-Y.bmp` and the 12 files are compressed into a zip file for the user to download.

 Known Issues: